Home > Tours > Africa Tours > Middle East Tours > Jordan & Egypt - Petra to the Pyramids

 Overview

 Book online and enjoy exclusive savings on Explore's 15 Day Jordan & Egypt - Petra to the Pyramids.
-This action-packed journey across Jordan and Egypt through the Sinai Peninsula takes in some of the world's most significant archaeological sites, including the Pyramids and Great Sphinx of Giza, as well as the ancient Nabatean city of Petra.
-Packed full of highlights we will sleep like a Bedouin in Wadi Rum, snorkel and relax in the Red Sea, explore the Valley of the Kings and experience the buzz of Cairo.
+This action-packed journey combining Jordan and Egypt through the Sinai Peninsula takes in some of the world's most significant archaeological sites, including the Pyramids and Great Sphinx of Giza, as well as the ancient Nabatean city of Petra.
+Packed full of highlights, we will sleep like a Bedouin in Wadi Rum, float in the Dead Sea, snorkel in the Red Sea, explore the Valley of the Kings, have the option to climb Mt Sinai for sunrise and experience the buzz of Cairo and Amman.

 Itinerary

-There are no activities planned for today, so you are free to arrive in Amman at any time.
-If you would like an airport transfer, you'll need to arrive at Queen Alia International Airport (AMM), a 30-minute drive from our hotel.
+There are no activities planned for today, so you\ re free to arrive in Amman at any time.
+If you\ d like an airport transfer, you'll need to arrive at Queen Alia International Airport (AMM), a 30-minute drive from our hotel.

-Due to most flights arriving late in the evening, our Tour Leader will meet you for a welcome meeting the next morning.
-You'll find the meeting information on the notice board in the hotel reception.
-Stay: Al-Qasr Metropole Hotel (Premium)
+Due to most flights arriving late in the evening, our tour leader will meet you for a welcome meeting the next morning.
+You'll find the meeting information on the notice board at the hotel reception.
+Stay: Al-Qasr Metropole Hotel (or similar) (Premium)

 After breakfast and our introductory meeting, we'll head north of Amman to ancient Jerash.
 Inhabited for 6,500 years, the city's golden age was in Roman times when it became part of the Decapolis League - a confederation of important Middle Eastern cities.

-We'll travel back to Amman where we can enjoy some delicious street food and soak up the energetic atmosphere of the Capital's souk and smell the aroma of the spices before spending the afternoon exploring the historical sites of the city.
-Our first stop is the Citadel Jabal al-Qal-a, the highest point in Amman, giving us panoramic views across the sprawling capital.
-Artifacts found here indicate that the area has been a royal city for thousands of years.
+We'll travel back to Amman, where we can enjoy some delicious street food and soak up the energetic atmosphere of the capital's souk before spending the afternoon exploring the historical sites of the city.
+Our first stop is the Citadel Jabal al-Qal-a, the highest point in Amman, giving us panoramic views across the sprawling city.
+Artefacts found here indicate that the area has been a royal city for thousands of years.
 Whilst earthquakes and invasions have taken their toll, two pillars of the Roman Temple of Hercules still stand strong alongside parts of the 7th-century Umayyad Palace.

-We'll finish up in an old-style café that transports us back to Amman's early days.
-Stay: Al-Qasr Metropole Hotel (Premium) (B)
+We'll finish up at the old main post office of Amman that transports us back to Amman's early days.
+Stay: Al-Qasr Metropole Hotel (or similar) (Premium) (B)

-Today, we'll cover a lot of ground on our journey to Petra.
+We'll cover a lot of ground today on our journey to Petra.
 Setting off early, we'll stop in Madaba.
 Aptly dubbed the City of Mosaics, Madaba is home to hundreds of Byzantine-era mosaics, the most famous of these is a 6th-century map of Jerusalem and the Holy Land, created with two million pieces of stone.

 Continuing on, we'll head to the Dead Sea.
 This unique body of water is the lowest point on the earth's surface.
 With a salt content of 33%, it's almost impossible to sink and we'll take a dip to experience the mysterious floating sensation.
 While we're there, you can cover yourself in the water's rejuvenating mud, famous for its healing properties.
 After your dip, feel free to unwind by the pool or at the bar - there are shower facilities to freshen up in, too.